ECS / Client / start_task

 The value for the specified resource type.

-If the GPU type is used, the value is the number of physical GPUs the Amazon ECS container agent reserves for the container.
+When the type is GPU, the value is the number of physical GPUs the Amazon ECS container agent reserves for the container.
 The number of GPUs that’s reserved for all containers in a task can’t exceed the number of available GPUs on the container instance that the task is launched on.

-If the InferenceAccelerator type is used, the value matches the deviceName for an InferenceAccelerator specified in a task definition.
+When the type is InferenceAccelerator, the value matches the deviceName for an InferenceAccelerator specified in a task definition.

 • type (string) –